HridoyMnd/assignment_1_level_2/readme.md

 TypeScript's type inference automatically determines the types of variables, function return values, objects, and arrays based on their assigned values and usage.
 This feature reduces the need for explicit type annotations, simplifying code while maintaining type safety.

 ### Example:

+let name = "Alice";   // inferred as string
+let age = 30;         // inferred as number
+let isActive = true;  // inferred as boolean

 let age = 25;
 let name = "John";
 console.log(`Age: ${age}`);
 console.log(`Name: ${name}`);

 TypeScript infers age as a number and name as a string based on their assigned values.
-This automatic detection ensures type safety without requiring explicit annotations.
+This automatic detection ensures type safety without requiring explicit annotations. you can not provide name without its type string.

 ### Example:
 let x = 10;